tunroam/paper/report/500result.md

 [disabled](https://www.draytek.com/support/knowledge-base/5680)
 by the ISP and updating this firmware was deemed infeasible [@lentinkrouterisp]
-- Some IoT electronics we tested only support WiFi using PSK (pre-shared key) <!-- and IPv4 -->
+- Some IoT electronics we tested only support WiFi using pre-shared key (PSK) <!-- and IPv4 -->
 - OpenWrt has options for remote control[^openwrtremote], which allows
 &mdash; an external authentication server supporting this protocol &mdash;